Village Vanguard: Early years

-Max Gordon opened the Village Vanguard in 1934 on Charles Street and Greenwich Avenue.
+Max Gordon opened the Village Vanguard in 1934 on Charles Street and Greenwich Avenue in Manhattan, New York City.
 He intended it to be a forum for poets and artists as well as a site for musical performances.
 Due to insufficient facilities, Gordon was refused a cabaret license from the police department and was unable to create the club that he envisioned.
-In his autobiography he wrote, "I knew if I was ever to get anywhere in the nightclub business, I'd have to find another place with two johns, two exits, two hundred feet away from a church or synagogue or school, and with the rent under $100 a month."
+In his autobiography he wrote: "I knew if I was ever to get anywhere in the nightclub business, I'd have to find another place with two johns, two exits, two hundred feet away from a church or synagogue or school, and with the rent under $100 a month."
 In 1934, he moved his business and purchased the Golden Triangle, a speakeasy at 178 Seventh Avenue South.

 The Golden Triangle opened its doors in 1935.
 The Golden Triangle's basement facility structure resembled that of an isosceles triangle.
 After purchasing the property, Gordon changed the name of the club to the Village Vanguard.

 Like its prototype on Charles Street, the Vanguard was dedicated to poetry readings and folk music.
 During the 1930s and 1940s, visitors to the club heard poetry read by Maxwell Bodenheim and Harry Kemp, blues and folk music by Lead Belly, and Caribbean calypso by the Duke of Iron.
-Painters discussed the Spanish Civil War between walls dotted by political posters.
+Painters discussed the Spanish Civil War between walls dotted with political posters.
 Comedians such as Phil Leeds performed stand-up routines.